TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Results

 In $m$-benzyne, such a shortening of the C1--C3 distance is known to be a geometrical feature of a bicyclic structure in which a bond is formed between C1 and C3.
-Indeed, Kraka and co-workers reported that, depending on the theoretical method, a bicyclic structure can be stabilized for $m$-benzyne.\cite{Kraka} In contrast, Winkler and Sander reexamined the potential energy surface of $m$-benzyne and concluded that the minimum structure corresponds to a monocyclic geometry in which the C1--C3 distance remains around $2.05\pm 0.05$ {\AA}.\cite{Winkler} Furthermore, Al-Saidi and Umrigar showed by diffusion Monte Carlo calculations that the monocyclic structure is lower in energy than the bicyclic one.\cite{Al-Saidi} Taken together, these results indicate that the C1--C3-contracted structure obtained by SF-B3LYP can be interpreted as a bicyclic structure and further suggest that SF-B3LYP fails to reproduce the monocyclic structure regarded as intrinsically stable for singlet $m$-benzyne, instead possibly over-stabilizing the bicyclic form.
+Indeed, Kraka and co-workers reported that, depending on the theoretical method, a bicyclic structure can be stabilized for $m$-benzyne.\cite{Kraka} In contrast, Wenthold and co-workers provided photoelectron spectroscopic evidence supporting a non-bicyclic structure for m-benzyne,\cite{benzyne} and Winkler and Sander reexamined the potential energy surface of $m$-benzyne and concluded that the minimum structure corresponds to a monocyclic geometry in which the C1--C3 distance remains around $2.05\pm 0.05$ {\AA}.\cite{Winkler} Furthermore, Al-Saidi and Umrigar showed by diffusion Monte Carlo calculations that the monocyclic structure is lower in energy than the bicyclic one.\cite{Al-Saidi} Taken together, these results indicate that the C1--C3-contracted structure obtained by SF-B3LYP can be interpreted as a bicyclic structure and further suggest that SF-B3LYP fails to reproduce the monocyclic structure regarded as intrinsically stable for singlet $m$-benzyne, instead possibly over-stabilizing the bicyclic form.
 By contrast, TD$\Delta$SCF yields a monocyclic structure with a C1--C3 distance maintained around $2.09$--$2.20$ {\AA} for all functionals examined.
 These results indicate that TD$\Delta$SCF provides a more consistent monocyclic structural description for singlet $m$-benzyne than SF-TDDFT.